 Our business is about making lives safer, healthier, better managed and mobile – so enabling the right technologies within our software is critical to the company-wide mission.
-With Geographic Information Systems (GIS), we have the power to do exactly this, particularly within our public safety and environment and planning solutions.
+With Geographic Information Systems (GIS), we have the power to do exactly this, particularly within our police software programs and environment and planning solutions.

 NPS’ beginnings with GIS arose from a CAD package with an IT firm in Nottingham, in the early 90s.
 That grew into the first GIS, called PAFEC GIS, which went on to be selected as the preferred GIS solution supplied to all police forces across the UK.
 Off the back of this, new GIS products aimed specifically at the police market emerged.
 Many of the core GIS staff have worked on these products since its early days – providing over 150 years of public safety GIS service and experience.

 As we developed more solutions across the wider public sector space, the application of GIS in our software likewise grew.